James DeBarge: Early life and career

 James Curtis DeBarge was the seventh child born to Robert DeBarge Sr. and Etterlene Abney DeBarge.
 Like all of his siblings, he was born and raised on the East Side of Detroit, Michigan.
 The family later relocated to Grand Rapids, Michigan.
 As of 2000, DeBarge has worked with DJ Quik on such tracks as "Tha Divorce Song", as well as "Get Nekkid" by slain rapper Mausberg.
 Also, in 2004, DeBarge made a song with the "Haitian Sensation" Won-G for a remix called "Nothing's Wrong", using the instrumental for the Quik/DeBarge track "Tha Divorce Song".
-Debarge also made a small guest appearance in 2006 on the album 818 Antics, by rapper J-Ro, who is associated with the rap group Tha Liks.
+DeBarge also made a small guest appearance in 2006 on the album 818 Antics, by rapper J-Ro, who is associated with the rap group Tha Liks.

-DeBarge

-James along with brothers Mark, Randy, nephew Andrew (bass player), and an unknown niece are performing on tour as DeBarge.
-They were featured in a "Flashback to the '80s" concert at San Manuel Casino in Highland, California along with Atlantic Starr, The SOS Band, and the Mary Jane Girls.
-In El's absence, James handled lead vocals.
-DeBarge performed three encores despite not being the top billed act.

 Personal life

 DeBarge married pop singer Janet Jackson in 1984.
 The marriage was annulled in 1985 due to his addiction to pain killers and sleeping pills.
 During their marriage, they lived at the Jackson family home known as Hayvenhurst.
 In 2016, DeBarge claimed on Growing Up Hip-Hop that he and Jackson have a daughter.
 Jackson had previously told Vibe magazine in 2001, "They say the kid's in Europe or that one of my brothers or sisters is raising it ....
 But no, I've never had a child."

-DeBarge has three children: daughter Kristinia (born 1990), son James Jr. (born 1998), and his youngest, daughter Tori (born 2001).
-Kristinia appeared on 2003's American Idol spin-off American Juniors, and later received a recording contract through Island Def Jam Records.

-DeBarge performed with brothers El and Mark during a gospel service in late 2007.
-DeBarge is a practicing Christian.
+DeBarge has three children, including Kristinia.

-In 2012, DeBarge was imprisoned after being arrested for assault with a deadly weapon and drugs charges.
-He was released from prison three years later in 2015.
+In 2012, DeBarge was imprisoned after being arrested for assault with a deadly weapon and drug charges.
+He was released from prison three years later.